Raw milk: Africa

+Milk consumption in Africa is varied across different cultures.
+Dairy consumption accounted for approximately 2.4 percent of total calories in Africa (below the 9.8 and 9.0 percent seen in North America and Europe) in 2015-2017, but has significant variations by region and culture.
+The top six African milk producing countries in terms of milk volume are Sudan, Egypt, Kenya, Ethiopia, South Africa, and Algeria.

-Although milk consumption in Africa is fairly low compared to the rest of the world, in tribes where milk consumption is popular, such as the Maasai tribe, milk is typically consumed unpasteurized.
+In tribes where milk consumption is popular, such as the Maasai tribe in Tanzania, milk is typically consumed unpasteurized.

+In Kenya in 2018 only 15% of milk was processed and the remaining 85% was consumed raw, of which 40% was consumed by farmers and their families.
+The Dairy Industry Regulations (2021) by the Kenya Dairy Board regulates the sale of raw milk.

+In Somalia camel milk is popular, and it is traditionally consumed raw or fermented.

+In South Africa, raw milk sale is permitted and regulated per the "The Milk and Dairy Products Regulations- GN R 1555," however researchers posit that there are gaps in implementation.

 Asia

-In rural areas of Asia where milk consumption is popular, milk is typically unpasteurized.
-In large cities of Asia, raw milk, especially from water buffalo, is typical.
+In rural areas of Asia, where milk consumption is popular, milk is typically unpasteurized.
+In large Asian cities, raw milk is typical, especially from water buffalo.
 In most countries of Asia, laws prohibiting raw milk are nonexistent or rarely enforced.
-Milk labelled as "raw" (nama) is available in Japan, but the designation means it is 100% raw whole milk before being pasteurized.
+Milk labeled as "raw" (nama) is available in Japan.
+Still, the designation means it is 100% raw, whole milk before being pasteurized.
 Unpasteurized milk is very uncommon in Japan.
 In Singapore, the sale of raw milk for human consumption is prohibited due to safety concerns outlined by the Singapore Food Agency.

 In India, milk is often drunk raw, although milk supplied in major cities is sometimes pasteurized.
 Pasteurized or not, milk is often boiled in homes before consumption.

 Europe

-The European Union requires that raw milk and products made with raw milk must be labeled to indicate this.
+In the European Union, raw milk and products made with raw milk must be labeled to indicate this.
 Under EU hygiene rules, member states can prohibit or restrict the placing on the market of raw milk intended for human consumption.
-EU member countries are also free to implement their own requirements.
-Usually special sanitary regulations and frequent quality tests (at least once per month) are mandatory.
+Individual member states can also implement stricter requirements.
+Usually, special sanitary regulations and frequent quality tests (at least once per month) are mandatory.

 France

-Raw milk cheeses make up about 18 per cent of France's total cheese production, and are considered far superior to cheeses made from pasteurised milk.
+Raw milk cheeses make up about 18 percent of France's total cheese production and are considered far superior to cheeses made from pasteurized milk.
 Many French cuisine traditionalists consider pasteurized cheeses almost a sacrilege.
-Many traditional French cheeses have solely been made from raw milk for hundreds of years.
+Many traditional French cheeses have been made solely from raw milk for centuries.
 Unpasteurised cheese in France is the major source of staphylococcal food poisoning.